2014-2015 Audit and Evaluation Committee Annual Report

 The Committee has three members, two of whom are external to the federal government.
-The external members are John McCrea and Dyane Adam, who serves as chair.
-They were appointed in October 2008 and together have a breadth of knowledge and experience, particularly in managing offices of Agents of Parliament.
-This was Mr. McCrea last year as an external member.
-He was replaced by Mr. Bernard Bougie who joined the Committee in February 2013.
-Information Commissioner Suzanne Legault is the third member of the Committee.
+The external members are Bernard Bougie and Dyane Adam, who serves as chair.
+Mrs. Adam was appointed in October 2008 and M. Bougie joined the Committee in February 2013.
+Together, they have a breadth of knowledge and experience, in the areas of audit, internal controls and risk-management in both the public and private sectors.
+M. Bougie left the committee in March 2015.Footnote1 Information Commissioner Suzanne Legault is the third member of the Committee.

 The OIC’s Chief Financial Officer/Director General of Corporate Services and a senior representative of the Office of the Auditor General attended all meetings during the year.

-Approved minutes of each meeting can be found on the OIC’s website - Audit Committee minutes.
+Approved minutes of each meeting can be found on the OIC website – Record of meeting .